cvxpy/cvxpy/doc/source/updates/index.rst

 CVXPY 1.0 includes a major rewrite of the CVXPY internals, as well as a number of changes to the user interface.
 We first give an overview of the changes, before diving into the details.
 We only cover changes that might be of interest to users.

-We have created a script to convert code using CVXPY 0.4.11 into CVXPY 1.0, available here.
+We have created a script to convert code using CVXPY 0.4.11 into CVXPY 1.0, available `here <https://github.com/cvxgrp/cvxpy/blob/1.0/cvxpy/utilities/cvxpy_upgrade.py>`_.

 Overview
 --------